 The East Shore of Lake Tahoe is filled with lovely hikes along the lake that link to free public beaches.
 Park anywhere along Highway 28 and you're bound to stumble upon a single track taking you to a secluded cove or beach.
 There may be other people there, but the place will still be shrouded in beauty.
 East Shore is also home to the Flume Trail, one of the best for continually amazing views of the lake.
 East Shore is also the locale for the multiple Spooner Lake hikes and then Cave Rock's short hike once you connect with Highway 50 off of Highway 28.
 There are additional access points to the Tahoe Rim Trail on the East Shore as well.

 South Lake Tahoe

 South Lake Tahoe has a plethora of hiking opportunities.
-From simple educational trails that wander along the shoreline of Lake Tahoe to major day expeditions like Mount Tallac, South Lake Tahoe is outstanding for getting out into the wilderness via foot and single track trail.
-One area that offers multiple trailheads with varying degrees of difficulties is the zone surrounding Heavenly ski area.
+From simple educational trails that wander along the shoreline of Lake Tahoe to major day expeditions like Mount Tallac, South Lake Tahoe is outstanding for getting out into the wilderness via foot and single-track trail.
+One area that offers multiple trailheads with varying degrees of difficulty is the zone surrounding the Heavenly ski area.
 Three other areas worth their weight in gold: the Fallen Leaf Lake, Angora Peak and Angora Lakes.
 Another fabulous outing for the kids is the Taylor Creek Rainbow Stream Profile 1-mile looping trail.
 The quick walk is flat and paved, making it simple for strollers and for the little ones new to walking.

-If interested in learning real time information about the trail system, please visit the official Forest Service website for the Tahoe National Forest.
+If interested in learning real-time information about the trail system, please visit the official Forest Service website for the Tahoe National Forest.